jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 evolving attack methods and the sense of urgency in mitigating cybersecurity risks across the entire ecosystem.
-The standardization of cybersecurity practices across the Automotive industry, such as R155, and the release of NHTSAs Cybersecurity Best Practices for Modern Vehicles172 signals that governments and regulators around the world understand the importance of protecting vehicles as they become more vulnerable to hacking.
+The standardization of cybersecurity practices across the Automotive industry, such as R155, and the release of NHTSA’s Cybersecurity Best Practices for Modern Vehicles172 signals that governments and regulators around the world understand the importance of protecting vehicles as they become more vulnerable to hacking.